 We’ve given you an overview of what to expect with the upcoming ETH 2.0 updates.
 While there are many other pieces to the puzzle, such as Lightning Network solutions including Plasma and Raiden, you hopefully now have a strong understanding of the major updates coming soon to the Ethereum Network.

 Serenity, or ETH 2.0, will have a major impact on all aspects of Ethereum while trying to solve its major issues: scalability and the need for a higher level of efficiency.

 With these changes, it is the hope that Ethereum can continue on its trajectory of being the building center of decentralized applications.
-Increased scalability, enhanced security and interoperability between chains are coming our way to effect this goals.
+Increased scalability, enhanced security, and interoperability between chains are all coming our way to effect these goals.

 Additional Reading on ETH 2.0 and Ethereum Network

 - Mastering Ethereum by Andreas Antonopouos

 - Blockchain Basics – A Non-Technical Introduction by Daniel Drescher